gialkady/Capstone-Project/README.md

 ![img](https://github.com/gialkady/Capstone-Project/blob/main/images/istockphoto-531306158-612x612.jpeg)

-## overview

-This project is done as part of the Machine Learning course held by Alexey Grigorev.

 ## Idea (Problem Description)

 How many times you saw a food image on the internet and you feel that you want to eat it NOW 🤩 😉